theodore-evans/glomeruli-segmentation/README.md

   - Provide the Docker image tag to the EATS when registering the app
 - A lightweight testing environment for the EMPAIA ecosystem can be run with the EMPAIA App Test Suite ([EATS](https://gitlab.com/empaia/integration/empaia-app-test-suite))
 - Download the WSI `new_converted_kidney_bigtiles.tif` from [NextCloud](https://nextcloud.empaia.org/s/nfH2gQHiWknnCgQ) to the data directory mounted by the EATS
 - As per v1.0.0 release, GPU support is disabled due to unpredictable behaviour on different hardware.
-This will be addressed in the next stable release.
+This will be addressed in a future stable release.

 ### Model
 * `hacking_kidney_16934_best_metric.model-384e1332.pth`
   * single fold/model kaggle LB: 0.873
   * input patch 1024x1024
-  * semi supervised [UNet](https://arxiv.org/abs/1505.04597) with [SCSE](https://arxiv.org/abs/1803.02579) using Resnet34 as backbone: [nn/unet.py](nn/unet.py)
+  * semi supervised [UNet](https://arxiv.org/abs/1505.04597) with [SCSE](https://arxiv.org/abs/1803.02579) using Resnet34 as backbone: [unet.py](glomeruli_segmentation/model/unet.py)
   * example training parameters for supervised learning on 8 GPUs:
   ```
   python -m torch.distributed.launch --nproc_per_node 8 train.py --data-root /data/hubmap-kidney-segmentation --jobs=40 \